Sabrinas Organizing

 Saving Time During the Holidays.

 Start shopping now.
-The best deals and ample stock is BEFORE Thanksgiving.
-If you send gifts like flowers or wine, schedule them now, and have them delivered closer to the holidays.
+The best deals and ample stock are BEFORE Thanksgiving.
+If you plan to send gifts like flowers or wine, schedule them now and have them delivered closer to the holiday season.

 Like to shop online?
-Start shopping now when the sales are still going on.
-You can get discounts on shipping and other items before it gets too close to the holidays.
+Start shopping now while the sales are still ongoing.
+You can get discounts on shipping and other items before the holidays arrive.
 For example, shop while you are waiting for your hair appointment.
 I like to email myself links of what I want for a particular person, and when I get home, I order them.
-I prefer to purchase stuff from my computer instead of my phone.
+I prefer to purchase stuff from my computer (affiliate) instead of my phone.

 Make a master spreadsheet to manage your mailing list for the holidays.
-Make labels by merging your list into a label format in a Word processing software, like Microsoft Word.
+Make labels (affiliate) by merging your list into a label (affiliate) format in a Word processing software, like Microsoft Word.

-Instead of sending out greeting cards, personalize picture greeting cards.
-Then when your picture greeting cards come in, all you need to do is print out your labels and stick them to the envelopes with your return label and stamp and mail.
+Instead of sending out greeting cards (affiliate), personalize picture greeting cards (affiliate).
+Then when your picture greeting cards (affiliate) come in, all you need to do is print out your labels (affiliate) and stick them to the envelopes with your return label (affiliate) and stamp and mail.
 And, you are done.

 Making these changes to your holiday route will help your holiday season become more enjoyable and less stressful.